nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     4. Other incorrect `markorder` commands to try: `markorder`, `markorder x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-2. Marking an order from a filtered list as completed using command aliases.
+2. Marking an order from a filtered list as completed using the command alias.

    1. Prerequisites:
-       - Prerequisites: Orders filtered using `filterorder pending` command with at least 1 order listed. <br>
+       - Orders filtered using `filterorder pending` command with at least 1 order listed. <br>

    2. Test case: `marko 1`<br>
       Expected: First order is marked as completed.
 Details of the marked order shown in the status message.
-The marked order will disappear from the filtered order list as it is no longer `pending`.
+The marked order will disappear from the filtered order list as it is no longer `Pending`.

    3. Test case: `marko 0`<br>
       Expected: No order is marked as completed.
 Error details shown in the status message.
 Status bar remains the same.